Justacorps

 A justacorps or justaucorps (/ˈʒuːstəkɔːr/) is a knee-length coat worn by men in the latter half of the 17th century and throughout the 18th century.
-The garment is of French origin, and was introduced in England as a component of a three-piece ensemble, which also included breeches and a long vest or waistcoat.
-This ensemble served as the prototype of the frock coat, which in turn evolved into the modern-day three-piece suit.
+It is of French origin, where it had developed from a cape-like garment called a casaque.
+It was introduced into England as a component of a three-piece ensemble, which also included breeches and a long vest or waistcoat.
+This ensemble served as the prototype for the modern-day three-piece suit.
+The justacorps itself evolved into the frock coat.